 First Impressions

 After a short while we decided to add the Spring Base that’s provided with the weBoost, just for our peace of mind.
 We also removed the mast extension to reduce the total height of the antenna.
-With this setup, no soft bumper is required.
+With this setup, there is much less freeplay when the antenna is down (less leverage).
 We can always put the mast extension back if we feel we would benefit from it:

 Long Term Review